privacybydesign/irma-documentation/yivi-docs/blog/2026-08-06-trust-levels/index.md

 ## The ways a party can prove who it is

-When an issuer or verifier connects to the Yivi wallet over the OpenID stack, it authenticates in one of a handful of ways.
+When an issuer or verifier connects to the Yivi wallet over the OpenID4VC stack, it authenticates in one of a handful of ways.
 They differ enormously in what they actually prove.

 * **A certificate from Yivi's own CA.** The party went through Yivi's onboarding: vetting, a contract, and a certificate issued by the CA we operate ourselves.
 This is how today's trusted verifiers work.
 Yivi itself stands behind the party.
 * **A certificate from a third-party CA we anchor.** An external, audited certificate authority (think of the qualified trust service providers of the eIDAS world) verified the party's legal identity and issued it a certificate.
 Somebody credible vouches for *who the party is*.